 Read my full review of CyberGhost.

-Perhaps the most lacking category for PrivateVPN is its global server coverage, with just 150+ servers stretched out among 60 countries around the globe, including Australia.
+Perhaps the most lacking category for PrivateVPN is its global server coverage, with just 200+ servers stretched out among 60+ countries around the globe, including in Wien, Australia.
 However, those servers do a good job of providing access to blocked content wherever they are stationed.

-Government-grade encryption protects the provider’s customers’ connections, along with IPv6 and DNS leak protections.
+Government-grade encryption protects the provider’s customers’ connections, along with IPv6 and DNS leak protection.
 Plus, the service’s “Stealth VPN” protection hides your VPN activity by making it appear to be normal browser activity.

 Download speeds from this provider are easily up to handling HD streaming, online gaming, and fast downloading and sharing of files.
 No data caps are ever imposed.